Special Education M.Ed. Online Program

 The program is approved by the Georgia Professional Standards Commission (PSC) and meets the PSC’s certificate upgrade requirements.

-(Note: Individuals seeking initial certification and those who hold non-renewable or provisional teacher certification, should pursue the MAT degree Special Education rather than this Master in Education [M.Ed.] degree program.)
+(Note: Individuals seeking initial certification and those who hold non-renewable or provisional teacher certification, should pursue the Teaching M.A.T. degree rather than this Master in Special Education [M.Ed.] degree program.

 Courses and Curriculum